MunGell/awesome-for-beginners/README.md

 If you are a maintainer of open-source projects, add the label `first-timers-only` (or similar) to your project and list it here so that people can find it.

 If you are not a programmer but would like to contribute, check out the [Awesome for non-programmers](https://github.com/szabgab/awesome-for-non-programmers) list.

+If you would like to be guided through how to contribute to a repository on GitHub, check out [the First Contributions repository](https://github.com/firstcontributions/first-contributions).

 ## Table of Contents:

 ||Languages|